 The hero image is of the Village of Vathy on the Island of Ithaca, Greece, taken from the northwestern shore.
 Many sailboats anchored; the centre islet is that of Lazereto, which hosted the island’s jail until the 1950s and today a chapel.

-Andrew Schiestel is a writer and entrepreneur currently living in London, Canada.
-He writes many stories, some fiction, some non-fiction, and others yet, a blend of both.
-He can be reached at email@example.com.
+Andrew Schiestel is a writer and entrepreneur living in Yorkville, Toronto and London, Canada.
+He writes many stories: some fiction, some non-fiction, and others yet, a blend of both.
+He can be reached at firstname.lastname@example.org.